laura-rieger/deep-explanation-penalization/readme.md

 # related work

 - this work is part of an overarching project on interpretable machine learning, guided by the [PDR framework](https://arxiv.org/abs/1901.04592)
-- for related work, see the [github repo](https://github.com/jamie-murdoch/ContextualDecomposition) for [disentangled attribution curves](https://arxiv.org/abs/1905.07631)
+- for related work, see the [github repo](https://github.com/csinva/hierarchical-dnn-interpretations) for [acd (hierarchical interpretations)](https://openreview.net/pdf?id=SkEqro0ctQ)
-- the file scores/score_funcs.py also contains simple pytorch implementations of [integrated gradients](https://arxiv.org/abs/1703.01365) and the simple interpration technique gradient * input
+- for related work, see the [github repo](https://github.com/csinva/disentangled-attribution-curves) for [disentangled attribution curves](https://arxiv.org/abs/1905.07631)

 # reference